-- 1. A bachelor's degree from a regionally accredited college or university. - 2.
-A preferred GPA of 3.0 in the last 60 semester hours of undergraduate work including no lower than a C grade in all prerequisite courses.
+1. A bachelor's degree from a regionally accredited college or university.

+2. A preferred GPA of 3.0 in the last 60 semester hours of undergraduate work, including no lower than a C grade in all prerequisite courses.
 Applicants with lower GPA's may be required to submit GMAT scores.
-The GRE may be substituted for the GMAT. - 3.
-Two positive letters of recommendation, especially from business instructors or employers. - 4.
-A current résumé and personal statement of purpose.
+The GRE may be substituted for the GMAT.

+3. Two positive letters of recommendation, especially from business instructors or employers.

+4. A current résumé and personal statement of purpose.

-Students without a degree from an English-speaking institution, where English is the primary language of instruction and of the geographic area, must establish minimal proficiency in English by accomplishing one of the following: TOEFL score of 550 or more, 400 verbal GRE, satisfactory completion of ULV's English proficiency test, or satisfactory completion of prerequisite courses at ULV as indicated by a placement examination.
+Students without a degree from an Englishspeaking institution, where English is the primary language of instruction and of the geographic area, must establish minimal proficiency in English by accomplishing one of the following: a TOEFL score of 550 or more, completion of ESL 112, a GRE verbal score of 400, satisfactory completion of ULV's English proficiency test, or satisfactory completion of prerequisite courses at ULV as indicated by a placement examination.